 Early detection and faster resolution of errors

-Engineers have access to real-time data to track the system performance, thus ensuring faster detection and resolution of problems.
+Engineers have access to real-time data to track the system’s performance, thus ensuring faster detection and resolution of problems.
 The collaborative approach to development and constant monitoring leads to the discrepancies in code, infrastructure, and configuration getting highlighted earlier in the development phase.

 Innovation outside silos

-- Mean time to recovery (MTTR): Businesses that are prepared for failures have the necessary infrastructure in place to ensure quick recovery from failures.
+- Mean time to recovery (MTTR): Businesses that are prepared for failures have the necessary infrastructure to ensure quick recovery from failures.
 While you are strategizing every second to ensure zero to minimum failures occur, make it a priority to create a system that does not let failures linger on and hamper the business with long-term repercussions.

 Conclusion